UDC to build park in Portmore

 The Urban Development Corporation (UDC) will be building on the work started by the Portmore City Municipality to construct a park in the community.

-UDC General Manager, Heather Pinnock, said that “public open space is a critical part of being able to enjoy our towns and our cities”.
+Addressing a virtual community visioning session on September 23 to provide details about the undertaking, UDC General Manager Heather Pinnock said that “public open space is a critical part of being able to enjoy our towns and our cities”.

-“Portmore is such an important settlement, such an important development, such an important growing urban centre that we think it is critical that Portmore is next on our list of areas we need to look at for bringing urban development and, particularly, looking at public open space,” she said while addressing a virtual community visioning session on September 23 to provide details about the undertaking.
+“Portmore is such an important settlement, such an important development, such an important growing urban centre that we think it is critical that Portmore is next on our list of areas we need to look at for bringing urban development and, particularly, looking at public open space,” she said.

-Pinnock informed that UDC's involvement in the project was first announced by Prime Minister Andrew Holness, during his recent budget presentation.
+Pinnock said that UDC’s involvement in the project was first announced by Prime Minister Andrew Holness during his recent Budget presentation.

 She indicated that input from the community is an important part of how UDC makes development happen.